anoma/nspec/docs/applications/counter.md

 ## CounterId resource (application)

-CounterId resource represents a counter tied to a specific controller that is used to initialise other counters.
-In a sense, it can be seen as a counter of counters.
-CounterId resource can be seen as an atomic counter (ina broad sense) application.
+`CounterId` resource represents a counter tied to a specific controller that is used to initialise other counters.
+In a sense, it can be seen as a counter of counters. `CounterId` resource can be seen as an atomic counter (in a broad sense) application.
 For that reason, we describe it in the application terms.

 ### CounterId application interface